Integrated quantum photonics: Introduction

-Quantum photonics is the science of generating, manipulating and detecting light in regimes where it is possible to coherently control individual quanta of the light field (photons).
+Quantum photonics is the science of generating, manipulating and detecting light in regimes where it's possible to coherently control individual quanta of the light field (photons).
 Historically, quantum photonics has been fundamental to exploring quantum phenomena, for example with the EPR paradox and Bell test experiments,.
 Quantum photonics is also expected to play a central role in advancing future technologies, such as Quantum computing, Quantum key distribution and Quantum metrology.
 Photons are particularly attractive carriers of quantum information due to their low decoherence properties, light-speed transmission and ease of manipulation.
-Quantum photonics experiments traditionally involved 'bulk optics' technology—individual optical components (lenses, beamsplitters, etc.) mounted on a large optical table, with combined mass of hundreds of kilograms.
+Quantum photonics experiments traditionally involved 'bulk optics' technology—individual optical components (lenses, beamsplitters, etc.) mounted on a large optical table, with a combined mass of hundreds of kilograms.

-Integrated quantum photonics application of photonic integrated circuit technology to quantum photonics, and seen as an important step in developing useful quantum technology.
-Photonic chips offer the following advantages over bulk optics:
+The application of Integrated quantum photonic circuits to quantum photonics, is seen as an important step in developing useful quantum technology.
+Single die photonic circuits offer the following advantages over bulk optics: